Flexi disc: History

 American manufacturer Eva-Tone, believed to be one of the last manufacturers of flexi discs, stopped production of the product in August 2000.

-As of December 2010, Pirates Press, an independent record manufacturing company based in San Francisco, California, US, has started production of flexi discs of various sizes and color.
+As of December 2010, Pirates Press, an independent record manufacturing company based in San Francisco, California, US, had started production of flexi discs of various sizes and color.

 In November 2010 extreme metal magazine Decibel began releasing flexi discs with each issue, starting with the January 2011 issue.
 The content on the disc features "100 percent exclusive songs" from artists that have been previously featured in the publication.

 In October 2011, the Los Angeles-based record company, Side One Dummy Records, teamed up with Alternative Press to offer a Title Fight flexi disc (containing 2 previously unreleased B-Sides) along with a year of AP subscription as a limited edition offer.
 Due to manufacturing delays the discs arrived packaged with the November issue of AP magazine in mid December.

 On April 2, 2012, Third Man Records released 1000 flexi discs tied to blue helium balloons into the air in Nashville, Tennessee.
 The discs contained the first release of "Freedom At 21", a track on Jack White's debut solo album, Blunderbuss.
 It is estimated that fewer than 100 of the discs will ever be found and they will be a valuable collector's item for many years.

 On April 20, 2012, Domino Recording Company released a zine exclusively for Record Store Day that included five individual, multi-colored flexi-discs, each containing a song by Dirty Projectors, Real Estate, Cass McCombs, John Maus, and Villagers.
 The Dirty Projectors disc was previewed on April 19 by frontman Dave Longstreth via a YouTube video of him playing the record on a turntable.

-In 2012 Rookie online magazine released its first hardcopy edition, Rookie Yearbook One, which contained a red flexi disc with two songs written specifically for the site: "I Don't Care" by Dum Dum Girls and "Rookie" by Supercute!.
+In 2012, Rookie online magazine released its first hardcopy edition, Rookie Yearbook One, which contained a red flexi disc with two songs written specifically for the site: "I Don't Care" by Dum Dum Girls and "Rookie" by Supercute!.

 In the summer 2013 issue of German fanzine PUNKROCK!, the punk rock band Riots, based in Oslo, Norway, gave away a free 2-track exclusive flexi disc to the 200 odd subscribers of the fanzine.
-This flexi featured 2 tracks - Riots and We're All Slaves.
+This flexi featured 2 tracks, "Riots" and "We're All Slaves".
 This was pressed by Pirates Press out of the US.